How to Prepare for an Accounting Job Interview

 The Thank-You Message That Adds Value

 Send a concise thank-you message within 24 hours.
 Reference a specific point from the interview and reiterate how you can address a priority they mentioned.
-If you want templates for follow-up messages, you can download free resume and cover letter templates which include suggested follow-up language that you can adapt for thank-you notes.
+This adds value beyond a simple “thank you”.

 Handling Offers and Counteroffers

-When you receive an offer, seek clarity on compensation, benefits, and responsibilities.
+When you receive an offer, seek clarity on compensation, benefits and responsibilities.
 Ask for the offer in writing and take a reasonable time to evaluate.
-If you plan to negotiate, prioritize three elements (base salary, flexible work, responsibilities) and present market data plus your demonstrated impact to justify requests.
+If you plan to negotiate, prioritise three elements (base salary, flexible work, responsibilities) and present market data plus your demonstrated impact to justify your requests.

-Ask for feedback courteously.
-Use feedback to refine your examples and practice plan.
-Decisions in hiring can be influenced by fit, timing, or internal priorities — not just skills.
-Keep the relationship professional and stay on the company’s radar for future fits.
+Ask for specific feedback and tie it to a development plan.
+Use the feedback to refine your examples and practice plan.
+Decisions in hiring are influenced by fit, timing or internal priorities—not just skills.
+Keep the relationship professional and stay on the company’s radar for future openings.

 International and Expat Accounting Roles: Special Considerations